-Command Syntax Description lpstat Display active and queued jobs and I/O port status.
-For example, lpstat ping [-s] hostIPaddress [datasize [packetnumber]] "ping" another TCP/IP host, specified by hostIPaddress, on the network. datasize is the datagram packet size, which defaults to 64 bytes if no size, is included in the syntax, and packetnumber is the number of requests to be sent.
-To use a host or IP name instead of the address, you must have set the DNS server on the M305.
+Command Syntax Description load [default] Load the settings stored in Flash and use them as the current or working settings.
+If default is specified as well, factory settings will be loaded.
+Use this after power failure to restore settings saved in Flash. lpstat Display active and queued jobs and I/O port status.
+For example, lpstat ping [-s] hostIPaddress [datasize [packetnumber]] ping another TCP/IP host, specified by hostIPaddress, on the network. datasize is the datagram packet size, which defaults to 64 bytes if no size is included in the syntax, and packetnumber is the number of requests to be sent.
+To use a host or IP name instead of the address, you must have set the DNS server on the M307.
 Use the command "set sysinfo dns" to do this.
-For example, ping 192.168.11.30 reset Perform a warm boot or hardware reset simulating a power-on reset.
+For example, reset Perform a warm boot or hardware reset simulating a power-on reset.
 This will restore current settings to those stored in Flash as the Flash settings will be read and loaded into memory upon bootup. save [default] Save the current settings to Flash so they are remembered after power cycles.
-Sysinfo, destination, model, logpath, variable, user, and I/O port settings will be saved.
+Sysinfo, destination, model, syslog, variable, user, and I/O port settings will be saved.
 If default is specified as well, factory settings will be saved to Flash, overwriting any new settings you have configured.
 Resetting the unit is not required.